Tripeptide-29 (200mg)

 Discount per Quantity

-Tripeptide-29 is a small, naturally occurring amino-acid based-peptide, one of the primary building blocks for collagen protein.(1) Collagen is a major component of the extracellular matrix, the network of proteins and fibers comprising connective tissues throughout the body.
-It is responsible for providing structure and support to cellular complexes.
+Tripeptide-29 is a small, naturally occurring amino-acid peptide, one of the primary building blocks for collagen protein.(1) Collagen is a major component of the extracellular matrix, the network of proteins and fibers comprising connective tissues.
+It is considered responsible for providing structure and support to cellular complexes.

 Researchers suggest Tripeptide-29 may have the potential to stimulate collagen synthesis and promote the formation of collagen fibers.
 In addition to its possible role in collagen synthesis, Tripeptide-29 may have other biological functions.
-For example, research studies have hypothesized its potential as an antioxidant, which could help protect cells from oxidative stress and damage.
-It may also have anti-inflammatory, anti-fibrotic, and anti-melanogenic properties.
-Further research is needed to fully elucidate the biological functions of Tripeptide-29 in various experimental models.
+For example, research studies have hypothesized its potential as an antioxidant, which might help protect cells from oxidative stress and damage.
+It may also exhibit anti-inflammatory, anti-fibrotic, and anti-melanogenic characteristics.

 Chemical Makeup